Institute of Bavarian History

-The Institute of Bavarian History at the Ludwig Maximilian University (Ludwig-Maximilians-Universität) in Munich is a centre of research and teaching of Bavarian history in a European context.
+The Institute of Bavarian History at LMU Munich (Ludwig-Maximilians-Universität München) in Munich is a centre of research and teaching of Bavarian history in a European context.
 It is located in the building complex of the Bavarian State Archives and in the immediate vicinity of the Bavarian State Library.

 Function and structure

 The Institute researches and teaches the history of Bavaria from the early Middle Ages to recent contemporary history in close cooperation with non-university institutions such as the Commission of Bavarian Regional History (Kommission für bayerische Landesgeschichte) at the Bavarian Academy of Sciences and Humanities (Bayerische Akademie der Wissenschaften), the Bavarian State Archives (Bayerisches Hauptstaatsarchiv) and the "House of Bavarian History" (Haus der Bayerischen Geschichte).
 It organizes lectures and colloquia, issues a number of publication series, supports talented students as well as graduates and provides a fellowship for international historians.

 Holding about 30,000 volumes, the Institute’s library is the leading research library on Bavarian history and also contains literature on the history of other European states and regions.

-The Institute is a central institution of the Ludwig Maximilian University.
+The Institute is a central institution of LMU Munich.
 It is currently headed by Ferdinand Kramer and Dieter J. Weiß, the two chair-holding professors for Bavarian history, alongside the Director General of the Bavarian State Archives (currently Margit Ksoll-Marcon).
 Further members of the Institute are: Prof. Waldemar Fromm (history of literature), Dr. Irmtraut Heitmeier (early middle ages), Prof. Manfred Heim (church history), Prof. Stephan Hoppe (art history), Prof. Hans-Georg Hermann (legal history), and Prof. Bernd Päffgen (archeology).

 It is supported by a board of trustees headed by the former Director-General of Bayerischer Rundfunk, Prof. Albert Scharf.
 It also includes Duke Franz of Bavaria, the former Minister of Culture and Art Ludwig Spaenle, the former Bavarian MP Hildegard Kronawitter, the former Federal Minister of Finance Theo Waigel, and other individuals from public life.
 The alumni of the institute have founded the Gesellschaft der Münchner Landeshistoriker (Society of Munich Regional Historians), which awards the Michael Doeberl Prize to outstanding graduates every year.
 In addition, the institute is supported by the Eginhard and Franziska Jungmann Foundation and the Michael Doeberl Foundation.